 - tell how deep the code quality issues go.

 To make it specific, we will look at measurements from real-world codebases like jUnit, Zookeeeper, SonarQube, Kubernetes, and React.
-Think a gallery of code (interactive versions are publicly available).
 This is code like you haven’t seen it before, so let’s dig in!